netidx/netidx-book/src/administration/admin.md

 The TUI opens on one of two tabs.

-**Local** is about *this* machine: install a role, look at and control the services running here, and — if this host runs an admin server — manage its admin roster and permissions over a local, no-password control socket (being the local superuser is authority enough on your own box).
-A controller also offers an online recovery backup here.
-On a fresh machine the TUI greets you and offers to install a role.
+**Local** is about *this* machine: install or restore a role, back up the complete current install, look at and control the services running here, and — if this host runs an admin server — manage its admin roster and permissions over a local, no-password control socket (being the local superuser is authority enough on your own box).
+On a fresh machine the TUI offers either a role install or restore from a bundle.

-**Cluster** is about administering a netidx cluster *over the network*.
-It lists the clusters this machine knows about (each verified live by its CA identity before it's shown), lets you discover more on the LAN, or connect to one by address.
-Once you're connected to a cluster's admin server you get a set of panels:
+**Admin Domain** is about administering a netidx admin domain *over the network*.
+It lists the admin domains this machine knows about (each verified live by its CA identity before it's shown), lets you discover more on the LAN, or connect to one by address.
+Once you're connected to an admin domain's admin server you get a set of panels:

 - **Queue** — pending enrollment requests waiting for a human to approve.